Afghanistan: historic peace talks begin

 Many Afghans fear any Taliban return to power – partial or in full – could lead to a return of Islamic sharia law.

+Human Rights Watch called on all participants in the talks to pledge to uphold basic rights as they chart the nation’s future.

+Patricia Gossman, associate Asia director at the advocacy group, said that “all participants in any future Afghan government should commit to institutions and processes to uphold women’s rights and a free press, end torture in custody and ensure justice for abuses”.

-The insurgents claimed victory in February after signing a Qatari-mediated deal with Washington that laid out a timetable for talks.
+The insurgents claimed victory in February after signing the Qatari-mediated deal with Washington that laid out a timetable for talks.

-Qatar has quietly led mediation efforts which have been complicated by violence in Afghanistan and the coronavirus crisis, with Doha’s chief negotiator Mutlaq al-Qahtani stressing on Thursday “the power of diplomacy”.
+Qatar has quietly guided the process which has been complicated by violence in Afghanistan and the coronavirus crisis, with Doha’s chief negotiator Mutlaq al-Qahtani stressing on Thursday “the power of diplomacy”.

 Doha invited the Taliban to open a political office in 2013 and helped broker February’s troop withdrawal deal between Washington and the Taliban.